Nexmo/station/_documentation/en/messages/concepts/messages-api-sandbox.md

 1. Navigate to the [Messages API Sandbox](#https://dashboard.nexmo.com/messages/sandbox) on the dashboard.
 2. Click the **Add to sandbox** option associated with the messaging platform for which you want to create a sandbox.
-3. Configure and save webhooks.
-The **Inbound** webhook is the URL to which inbound messages are forwarded.
-The **Status** webhook is the URL at which you will receive message status updates.
-4. Invite team members to use a sandbox by selecting their names in the **Select a user** drop-down list.
+3. Invite team members to use a sandbox by selecting their names in the **Select a user** drop-down list.
 You can invite new team members by clicking **Invite a new user to your team** and adding them on the **Team members** page.

 ## Whitelist your mobile to receive messages